matrix-org/matrix-spec-proposals/proposals/1753-capabilities.md

 large number of requests to establish which entries should appear on a menu or dialog box.

-Another alternative would be a simple `GET /_matrix/client/r0/capabilities` query, where a server would return all possible supported operations.
-The problem with this is that it may add load to the server, and increase network traffic, by returning a large number of features which the client may have no interest in.
+Another alternative is to provide a generic query mechanism where the client can query for specific capabilities it is interested in.
+However, this adds complication and makes it harder to discover capability identifiers.

 ## Potential issues